Jill Dando: Murder

 On the morning of 26 April 1999, 37-year-old Dando left Farthing's home in Chiswick.
 She returned alone, by car, to the house she owned at 29 Gowan Avenue, Fulham.
 She had lived in the house, but by April 1999 was in the process of selling it and did not visit it frequently.
-The purpose of her visit was to collect contract documents which had been faxed to her there by her agent Jon Roseman.
+The purpose of her visit was to collect contract documents which had been faxed there by her agent, Jon Roseman.
 As Dando reached her front door at about 11:32 BST, she was shot once in the head.
 Her body was discovered by neighbours, who called police at 11:47.
 Dando was taken to the nearby Charing Cross Hospital where she was declared dead on arrival at 13:03.

 As Dando was about to put her keys in the lock to open the front door of her home in Fulham, she was grabbed from behind.
 With his right arm, the assailant held her and forced her to the ground, so that her face was almost touching the tiled step of the porch.
 Then, with his left hand, he fired a single shot at her left temple, killing her instantly.
 The bullet entered her head just above her ear, parallel to the ground, and came out the right side of her head.